 - Book Entry Account.
-The Company shall establish (or shall instruct its transfer agent or stock plan administrator to establish) a book entry account representing the Performance Units at target in your name effective as of the Grant Date, provided that the Company shall retain control of the Performance Units in such account until the Performance Units have become vested in accordance with this Agreement and shares of Common Stock have been issued, if any, in settlement of the Performance Units. - 2.
-Distribution of Shares.
-You shall receive one share of Common Stock in satisfaction of each vested Performance Unit credited to your account, which shall be registered in your name and transferable by you, on the Vesting Date. - 3.
+The Company shall establish (or shall instruct its transfer agent or stock plan administrator to establish) a book entry account representing the Performance Units at target in your name effective as of the Grant Date, provided that the Company shall retain control of the Performance Units in such account until the Performance Units have become vested in accordance with this Agreement and shares of Common Stock have been issued, if any, in settlement of the Performance Units. - Distribution of Shares.
+You shall receive one share of Common Stock in satisfaction of each vested Performance Unit credited to your account, which shall be registered in your name and transferable by you, on the Vesting Date. - 5.
 Stockholder Rights; Dividend Equivalents.
 The Performance Units do not confer on you any rights of a stockholder of the Company unless and until shares of Common Stock are in fact issued to you in connection with the vested Performance Units.
 However, cash dividends or other cash distributions, if any, shall be paid with respect to the number of shares of Common Stock that ultimately vest under this Agreement as if such shares of Common Stock had been outstanding during the entire period from the Grant Date to the Vesting Date.
 Any such cash dividends or other cash distributions shall vest and be paid in cash if and at such times the underlying Performance Units vested. - Transferability.
 No rights granted under this Agreement can be assigned or transferred, whether voluntarily or involuntarily, by operation of law or otherwise, except by will or the laws of descent and distribution.
 In the event of any transfer or assignment of rights granted under this Agreement in accordance with this Section 6, the person or persons, if any, to whom such rights are transferred by will or by the laws of descent and distribution shall be treated after your death the same as you under this Agreement.
 Any attempted transfer or assignment of rights under this Agreement prohibited under this Section 6 shall be null and void. - Change of Control.
-In the event of a Change of Control prior to end of the Performance Period, the Performance Period shall be deemed to end on the date of the Change of Control and you will vest as of such date in a number of Performance Units based on the level of achievement of the Performance Goal through the end of such adjusted Performance Period, calculated in accordance with Schedule I and certified by the Committee.
-The vested Performance Units shall be paid in Common Stock or cash (based on the value of the Common Stock immediately prior to the Change of Control multiplied by the number of vested Performance Units), in the discretion of the Committee, no later than 10 business days after the date of the Change of Control.
+In the event of a Change of Control prior to end of the Performance Period, the Performance Period shall be deemed to end on the date of the Change of Control and the number of Performance Units subject to this Agreement shall be fixed at a number equal to the greater of